GoogleChrome/developer.chrome.com/site/en/docs/webstore/terms/index.md

-and Google consisting of the Google Terms of Service (found at [https://policies.google.com/terms][7]), Google Chrome and Chrome OS Additional Terms of Service (found at [http://www.google.com/chrome/intl/en/eula_text.html][8]) and this Google Chrome Web Store Developer Agreement (together, the “Agreement”).
+and Google consisting of the Google Terms of Service (found at [https://policies.google.com/terms][7]), Google Chrome and Chrome OS Additional Terms of Service (found at [http://www.google.com/chrome/intl/en/eula_text.html][8]) and this Google Chrome Web Store Developer Agreement (together, the "Agreement").
 In order to use the Web Store to distribute Products, you may agree to this Agreement by clicking to accept where this option is made available to you or continuing to use the Web Store to distribute Products in accordance with section 14.
 You may not publish Products on the Web Store if you do not accept this Agreement.